lldap/lldap/docs/database_migration.md

 ## Create a dump of existing data

-We want to dump (almost) all existing values to some file - the exception being the `metadata` table.
+We want to dump (almost) all existing values to some file - the exception being the `metadata` table (and sometimes the `sqlite_sequence` table, when it exists).
 Be sure to stop/pause LLDAP during this step, as some databases (SQLite in this example) will give an error if LLDAP is in the middle of a write.
 The dump should consist just INSERT statements.
 There are various ways to do this, but a simple enough way is filtering a whole database dump.
-For example:
+This repo contains [a script](/scripts/sqlite_dump_commands.sh) to generate SQLite commands for creating an appropriate dump:

 ```
-sqlite3 /path/to/lldap/config/users.db .dump | grep "^INSERT" | grep -v "^INSERT INTO metadata" > /path/to/dump.sql
+./sqlite_dump_commands.sh | sqlite3 /path/to/lldap/config/users.db > /path/to/dump.sql
 ```

 ## Sanitize data